apache/incubator-kie-kogito-runtimes/README.txt

  - deploy artifacts to the jboss repository
  - easily use the jboss plugins

 Configuring Eclipse
 ===================

+Avoid a StackOverflowError when building:
 Open ECLIPSE_HOME/eclipse.ini and add/change this on openFile -vmargs:
 -XX:MaxPermSize=512m
 -Xms512m
 -Xmx1024m
 -Xss1024k

-Note that the -Xss1024k is very important or you 'll get a StackOverflowError when building.

 There are 2 ways to configure Eclipse based on Maven's poms.